ACM40960/project-heart-disease-prediction-models/README.md

 The objectives of this project are:
 - To preprocess and clean the dataset, ensuring data quality and consistency for accurate analysis.
 - To implement different machine learning models for predictive analysis.
-- To identify the best model and try to increase the performance metrics.
+- To identify the best model and with the best performance metrics.

 ## Libraries Used